EricaSugui/space-age/README.md

 # Space Age

+This App is LIVE!
+Go to https://ericasugui.github.io/space-age/

+Desktop and mobile (test with Chrome's DevTools Inspect).

 Welcome to Space Age on Exercism's JavaScript Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.